ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 Whenever a player performs any action that includes movement, they may attempt to gain an extra one *or two* squares of Movement Allowance.
-This is called \'Rushing These extra squares of Movement Allowance may be used to move, to perform a Block action as part *of a* fr­action (see page 51), to Jump over a Prone or Stunned player (see page 37) and so on, just as if they were normal
+This is called 'Rushing These extra squares of Movement Allowance may be used to move, to perform a Block action as part *of a* fr­action (see page 51), to Jump over a Prone or Stunned player (see page 37) and so on, just as if they were normal
 movement:

-At the end of the player\'s movement, declare that. will Rush and move them one more square.
+At the end of the player's movement, declare that. will Rush and move them one more square.

 After the Rushing player has been moved, roll